whosonfirst/go-whosonfirst-spatial/README.md

 ## Motivation

-The following is adapted from [an answer about the differences](https://github.com/whosonfirst/go-whosonfirst-pip-v2/issues/34) between this package and the [go-whosonfirst-pip-v2](https://github.com/whosonfirst/go-whosonfirst-pip-v2) package from which it is derived:
+The following is adapted from [an answer I gave when asked about the differences](https://github.com/whosonfirst/go-whosonfirst-pip-v2/issues/34) between this package and the [go-whosonfirst-pip-v2](https://github.com/whosonfirst/go-whosonfirst-pip-v2) package from which it is derived:

 ---